-Hanuman is worshiped by millions of devotees around the world and is often depicted carrying a mace or a gada and a mountain on his shoulders, symbolizing his immense strength and courage.
+Lord Hanuman, is often depicted carrying a mace or gada and a mountain on his shoulders, symbolizing his immense strength and courage.

 Panchmukhi Hanuman is a form of Lord Hanuman with five faces.
 The five faces are believed to represent the five elements of nature: fire, water, air, earth, and ether.

 And this article follows Lord Hanuman’s avatar of Panchmukhi and the incredible story behind it!